 - Chrystal Bernard's transition from CPA to educator highlights the need for innovative educational solutions in response to systemic gaps.

-- Braveheart Christian Academy's personalized learning approach addresses diverse student needs, fostering a supportive learning environment.
+- Braveheart Christian Academy's personalized learning approach addresses diverse student needs, promoting engagement and enthusiasm for education.

 What’s next

-- Monitor enrollment numbers as Braveheart plans to expand through high school.
+- Monitor enrollment trends as Braveheart plans to expand through high school, potentially increasing its student body.

-- Watch for updates on the impact of the ESA program on school admissions and community engagement.
+- Watch for updates on the impact of the ESA program on Braveheart's enrollment and community engagement.

-- Follow developments in educational policy that may affect alternative schooling options in Texas.
+- Follow developments in educational policy that may affect private and homeschooling options in Texas.